Photographer

 If your camera doesn’t have Wi-Fi support or the above method doesn’t suit for some other reason, there’s a flexible alternative: backing up from the SD card.

-There used to be a few different companies catering to people who wanted a portable hard drive with an inbuilt SD card reader that didn’t need to be connected to some other device to work.
+There used to be a few different companies catering to people who wanted something like a portable hard drive with an inbuilt SD card reader that didn’t need to be connected to a laptop, tablet, or phone to work.
 These days, however, not so much.

 Back Up to a Phone or Tablet